New Patients of Periodontist Dr. Scharf

 - Get an exam.
 A comprehensive exam lets Dr. Scharf know exactly what your dental needs are.

 - Consult about your treatment.
 Dr. Scharf will lay out your options, and our treatment coordinator can help you figure out finances.
 More information about financial matters and how we can help to maximize your insurance benefits can be found here.
 Financial Matters Maximizing Benefits

 Perhaps your dentist or physician has just referred you to Dr. Scharf.
 Perhaps you are one of the hundreds of patients who come to us through the Internet because you saw Dr. Scharf on television or because someone you know is a patient of ours.
 Maybe you're ready for a change in the way your dental care is handled, or maybe you've been without care for an extended period of time.
-We want to give you an idea of what your first visit will be like and what you can expect when you visit our office.
+We want to give you an idea of what your first visit will be like and what you can expect when you visit Our office.

 When you call us to make your first appointment, we will gather some information about you over the phone and then schedule an appointment time that will be reserved exclusively for you.
 Next, we will mail you a welcome packet containing information about our practice as well as a patient registration form and a medical history form.
 By completing these forms at home before your appointment, you'll find it easy to record information about any medications you may be taking and accurately complete the section required in order to access any dental insurance benefits to which you are entitled.

 Getting these forms sent to you in advance allows you to fill them out in the comfort of your home instead of having to show up early for your appointment and balance a clipboard on your lap while trying to remember all the little details.
 When you bring the completed forms to your first appointment, we will be able to see you promptly.

 Meet the Staff